John Beecher Sr.

 13. Residence: 1884 Harrisburg City Directory: Samuel W. Beecher, machinest, 1263 Bailey in 1884 in Harrisburg, Dauphin, PA.
 19

-14. Residence: 1886 Reading Directory: Beecher, Samuel W., machinist, h 343 N 9th in 1886 in Reading, Berks, Pennsylvania, USA.
+14. Residence: 1886 Reading Directory: Beecher, Samuel W., machinist, h 343 N 9th in 1886 in Reading, Berks, PA.
 20

 15. Residence: in 1895 in Eden Twp., Lancaster, PA.
 This was according to his brother Wiliam's obituary.

-16. Obituary: Semi-Weekly New Era: BEECHER, October 23d, 1895, in this city, Samuel W. Beecher, in his seventy-fourth year. on 26 Oct 1895 in Lancaster, Lancaster, PA.
+16. Obituary: Semi-Weekly New Era: BEECHER, October 23d, 1895, in this city, Samuel W. Beecher, in his seventy-fourth year.
+On 26 Oct 1895 in Lancaster, Lancaster, PA.

 17. Obituary: The Inquirer: BEECHER, Oct.
-23, in this city, Samuel W. Beecher, aged 74 years. on 26 Oct 1895 in Lancaster, Lancaster, PA.
+23, In this city, Samuel W. Beecher, aged 74 years.
+On 26 Oct 1895 in Lancaster, Lancaster, PA.
 6

 18. Book: A History of 1894 Eden Road and Local Area, 1985.
 21